Targeted sculptures linked to Wisconsin, Civil War history

 Paul Fjelde’s statue was the result of a years-long campaign by Norwegian Americans to mark their contributions to American history and honor the political abolitionist and Union colonel who died during the Civil War.

-The Norwegian American Society collected donations from across the country, enough for the installation of identical copies of Heg’s statue in Racine County, Wisconsin and in Lier, Norway, said Kristin Risley, a professor of English at the University of Wisconsin-Stout who has studied the campaign.
+The Norwegian Society of America collected donations from across the country, enough for the installation of identical copies of Heg’s statue in Racine County, Wisconsin, and in Lier, Norway, said Kristin Risley, a professor of English at the University of Wisconsin-Stout who has studied the campaign.

 The Madison sculpture was the society’s gift to the state.
 It was installed outside the Capitol building in 1926.

-Note: This story has been corrected to show that the society that donated the Col. Hans Christian Heg sculpture was the Norwegian Society of America, not the Norwegian American Society.